 ImmediacyModerate - Threat is likely to be operational within 2-5 years.

 ScoreC - Not Intrinsically Vulnerable.
 Species matures quickly, reproduces frequently, and/or has high fecundity such that populations recover quickly (< 5 years or 2 generations) from decreases in abundance; or species has high dispersal capability such that extirpated populations soon become reestablished through natural recolonization (unaided by humans).

 CommentNot Intrinsically Vulnerable.
 Species matures quickly, reproduces frequently, and/or has a high fecundity such that populations recover quickly (< 5 years or 2 generations) from decreases in abundance.
 Species has good dispersal capabilities such that extirpated populations generally become reestablished through natural recolonization.

 ScoreB - Narrow.
 Specialist.
 Specific habitat(s) or other abiotic and/or biotic factors (see above) are used or required by the Element, but these key requirements are common and within the generalized range of the species within the area of interest.

 CommentNarrow Specialist.
-Dependent on shortgrass prairie (<12 inches with < 8 inches probably ideal for nesting).
-Prefer double the grass density that McCown's did in North Valley County monitoring points.
+Dependent on shortgrass prairie (grass height less than 12 inches with less than 8 inches probably ideal for nesting).
+This species is found to prefer double the density of grass that McCown's Longspur did at North Valley County monitoring points.